Skip to Main Content Close

 • Find a Rep

-Common Terms for Slides
+Common Types of Slides

-Freestanding Slides - Freestanding refers to the fact that the slide can stand alone; it does not have to be attached to a play structure.
-They can be a variety of sizes (3 foot, 4 foot, 5 foot, etc.) and they can be curved, straight or wavy.
+• Freestanding Slides: "Freestanding" refers to the fact that the slide can stand alone; it does not have to be attached to a play structure.
+They can be a variety of sizes (3 foot, 4 foot, 5 foot, etc.), and they can be curved, straight, or wavy.

-Tube Slides - These slides have enclosed chutes that may or may not have transparent sections.
-They can be straight or spiral, as well as freestanding or mounted.
+• Tube Slides: These slides have enclosed chutes that may or may not have transparent sections.
+They can be straight or spiral as well as freestanding or mounted.

-Embankment Slides - Embankment slides are ideal for honoring the natural landscape of a play area.
+• Embankment Slides: Embankment slides are ideal for honoring the natural landscape of a play area.
 They are designed to be installed directly into the slope of a hill.
 You will find these in single or double versions as a freestanding option.

-Straight Slide - Straight slides are pretty straightforward, no pun intended.
+• Straight Slide: Straight slides are pretty straightforward, no pun intended.
 They have no curving or spiraling from top to bottom and can be open or enclosed.
 You will find these as freestanding options or mounted to play systems.

 The price of slides increases as the desired height increases.
-Additionally, tube slides are typically more expensive than open slides of a similar height because they utilize more materials to enclose the chute.
+Additionally, tube slides are typically more expensive than open slides of a similar height because they use more materials to enclose the chute.
 Spiral slides often cost more than straight ones at the same height for similar reasons.
-There is a slide for every project and every budget.
-A dealer or manufacturer will be able to match you up with your dream slide or have a custom playground slide made just for you.
-Whether you are planning a playground from scratch, or refreshing an existing one, commercial playground slides are sure to make any play space a destination for children of all ages.